Getting Started With SKL

 I order to build our system we have to:

-Define SKL Schemas to abstract the data and operations we will be accessing from each API into a common data model.
+Define SKL to abstract the data and operations we will be accessing from each API into a common data model.

 Write code to implement the application